SouvikRoy31/FS_WD/01_HTML/Readme.md

 Day 2: 30032021
 Continuing work on Tribute <Tribute.html>, will use css and try to position the image Adding Documentation to HTML Folder <Documentation_HTML.xml>

+Day 3: 31032021
+Positioning completed, will explore more on HTML and CSS